MP Estate Planning UK

 Complex Estates and Assets

-Estates with complex assets, such as multiple properties, businesses, or foreign assets, can significantly prolong the probate process.
-The more complex the estate, the longer it takes to value and distribute the assets.
-For instance, if the estate includes a business, it may require professional valuation, which can add to the delay.
+Estates with complex assets significantly prolong the probate process.
+The more complex the estate, the longer it takes to value and administer.
+Common complications include:

 probate processing time